 Q: How can I go about making a reservation?
 Are there any deposits required?

 Please visit our contact page so you can choose the preferred method that we can contact you, or you can send e-mails directly to info@Thailandcamp.com

-Our training camp doesn’t ask for any type of booking deposits, but payments for training, tenant accommodations, and the meal plan may be made in advance if you wish, and can be done by using PayPal if you’d like to get a discount.
+Our training camp doesn’t ask for any type of booking deposits, but payments for training, tenant accommodations, and the meal plan may be made in advance if you wish, and can be done by using PayPal.
 We don’t have a problem accepting Thai baht, MasterCard, or visa in our Office either if that is the method you prefer.

 You can pay for all of your accommodations and the training when you get to the gym itself.
 All you have to do is go to the shop and they will accept your payment.
 You will however have to make all of the payments before you begin your training.
 If you wish to get the best value, you want to take advantage of the monthly rates for training and accommodations.
 If you don’t want to commit to that length of time however, you can easily pay weekly, and for that you’ll be charged our weekly rate.

 We don’t have any problem accepting cash payments.
 There may be some cases where the gym will accept payments through PayPal or another payment method however, if say for instance you were to lose your wallet and your cash, then payments can absolutely be accepted through PayPal.
 For any of these issues, when you arrive please talk to Liam.